lindell/multi-gitter/README.md

 # Include GitLab subgroups when using the --group flag.
 include-subgroups: false

-# The file where all logs should be printed to. "-" means stdout
+# The file where all logs should be printed to. "-" means stdout.
 log-file: "-"

 # The formating of the logs.
-Available values: text, json, json-pretty
+Available values: text, json, json-pretty.
 log-format: text

 # The level of logging that should be made.
-Available values: trace, debug, info, error
+Available values: trace, debug, info, error.
 log-level: info

 # The type of merge that should be done (GitHub).
 Multiple types can be used as backup strategies if the first one is not allowed.